Why Goats?

-At Loki Farms, we milk twice a day not before dawn (though that's likely changing next year to make it to the market early,) and sometime later in the evening where we can fit it into our schedule with chores, kids, and dinner that day.
+At Loki Farms, we milk twice a day, morning, and sometime later in the evening where we can fit it into our schedule with chores, kids, and dinner that day.
 It’s calm work, a nice slow end to the day.
-The goats greet us at the gate with their familiar voices and gentle curiosity.
+The goats greet us at the gate with their familiar voices and clamber to be first to the stand.
 Each one has a personality: Daisy’s hollering at the gate to get us moving because she thinks we're always late, Iris' patience, Tilly’s eagerness for a snuggle.
 It's a nice, usually peaceful, way to begin and end the day.

-For families looking to start small, goats are wonderfully scalable.
-Two well-bred standard size does can easily provide enough milk for a household.
+For homesteads looking to start small, goats are wonderfully scalable.
+Two well-bred standard size does can easily provide enough milk for a homestead.
 One to milk, one to carry a pregnancy and you can alternate them year by year to keep milk flowing through the seasons.
-For those looking to go bigger, the same setup scales beautifully: more goats mean more milk, cheese, soap, or sales.
-We’re currently expanding from three to six milkers and plan to reach ten in milk as we grow.
+For those looking to go bigger, the same setup scales beautifully.
+More goats mean more milk, cheese, soap, or sales.
+We expanded from three to six last year and plan to reach ten to twelve in milk as we grow.

 And best of all, goats fit around real life.
 They’re flexible animals that work with your schedule instead of ruling it.
 If you have a busy season or need to take a break, you can milk once a day instead of twice without harm.
-If you’re kid-sharing, you can still take weekends off — just separate the kids overnight, milk in the morning, and let them nurse during the day.
-It’s easy to adjust, leave for a short trip, or just skip a milking when life gets hectic.
-Try that with a cow.
+If you’re kid-sharing, you can still take weekends off, just leave the kids on mom those days.
+It’s easier to adjust, leave for a short trip, or just skip a milking when life gets hectic with kids sharing.

 And despite what people say, they’re not nearly as troublesome as expected.
-Ours respect their four-foot fences and have never been the escape artists people warn about.
+Ours respect their four foot fences and have never been the escape artists people warn about.
 They don’t eat everything.
 In fact, they’re quite selective grazers.
 And the milk?
-Nothing “goaty” about it.
-Most people who think they don’t like goat milk have only tried store-bought, which can come from stressed or mineral-deficient animals.
-Fresh, well-balanced goat milk from healthy animals is mild, creamy, and clean.
-Often better than cow’s milk.
+They're known for having a mild, clean milk character.

 For us, goats are more than just livestock, they’re a partnership.
 They’ve made this dream of self-reliance possible, one jar of milk at a time.
-Whether you’re looking for fresh milk for your family, independence from the grocery store, or a gentle step into farming, goats are a wonderful place to start.
+Whether you’re looking for fresh milk for your homestead, or a gentle step into farming, goats are a wonderful place to start.

 For us, goats began as a way to feed our family and live more independently, but like most good things, it grew.
 Once you’ve seen what a few good does can do, it’s hard not to imagine what ten could accomplish.
 The next step was turning that rhythm into something lasting.
 A herd that could provide milk for others, build a reputation for quality, and support our family in return.
 That’s when registration became more than paperwork, it became part of our plan to make Loki Farms something that lasts.